Bornholm/amatl/doc/templating/README.md

 > **Available for:** `Markdown`, `HTML`, `PDF`

-You can use [Go templating](https://pkg.go.dev/text/template) in your Markdown documents to inject dynamic content at generation time.
+You can leverage [Go templating](https://pkg.go.dev/text/template) within your Markdown documents to inject dynamic content during generation.

-To enable this feature, simply pass the `--vars` with the JSON object containing your values to the `render` command.
+To activate this functionality, simply utilize the `--vars` option along with a JSON object containing your desired values when executing the `render` command.

-For example, if i have the following command:
+For instance, consider the following command:

 ```
 amatl render pdf --vars '{"foo":"bar"}' my-doc.md
 ```

-In `my-doc.md` i can write the following to use the injected value:
+In `my-doc.md`, you can incorporate the injected value as follows:

 ```markdown
 # My document